Fibregenix Frequently Asked Questions

 Oil – vegetable is fine, although linseed oil is preferable as it contains the correct ratio of Omega 3: Omega 6.
 However, any oil will be calorie dense, and will help to promote weight gain and good condition, as well as being an excellent source of long lasting energy to help aid fitness and stamina.
 It’s not that there isn’t enough oil in Pro, as the oil in Pro is quite adequate to help keep the skin and coat healthy, but the additional oil is instead of feeding additional hard feed that we appreciate harder working horses may require.
 Oil is just a better way of doing this as it suits the horse’s digestive system.

-The jury is out as to whether a yeast probiotic can positively affect the gram positive bacteria (the ones that product acid); however, as the yeast has to pass through the stomach before it gets to work on the hind gut, it is possible that this could help from this point of view.
-So although we can’t say ‘your horse will not get ulcers when fed on Prime Original’, we can help you to alter your feeding regime accordingly to help reduce the risk, hence reduced amounts of hard feed and lots of fibre, combined with the digestive aids in Fibregenix to generally help to settle the gut.
+The jury is out as to whether a yeast probiotic can positively affect the gram positive bacteria (the ones that produce acid).
+However, as the yeast has to pass through the stomach before it gets to work on the hind gut, it is possible that this could help from this point of view.
+So although we can’t say ‘your horse will not get ulcers when fed on Prime Original’, we can help you to alter your feeding regime accordingly to help reduce the risk.
+Hence reduced amounts of hard feed and lots of fibre, combined with the digestive aids in Fibregenix to generally help to settle the gut.

 FEEDING FOR BREEDING

-What will be the benefits of feeding a Fibregenix Feed balancer to him/her – will I see a big difference?
+What are the benefits of feeding a Fibregenix Feed balancer to him/her – will I see a big difference?

 I really ought to feed her Lami Low-Cal but I thought she is supposed to be on Prime Original.
 Will she still get enough of a top up of nutrition for herself and the foal whilst she is on Lami Low-Cal?

+It’s always instinctive to presume a broodmare must need ‘more’, and this is why a lot of them are overweight to start with.
+Particularly in the early months of pregnancy.
 We would always recommend Lami Low-Cal for any overweight horse – regardless of their individual circumstances.
-An overweight broodmare is certainly not ideal – and the last thing we want to do is promote further weight gain, so Lami Low-Cal is definitely the way forward.
+An overweight broodmare is certainly not ideal.
+As we don’t want to promote further weight gain, Lami Low-Cal is definitely the way forward to help keep those essential nutrients up during pregnancy without providing extra calories.

-The amount of Lami Low-Cal can always be increased by 100g per day on top of the usual recommended feeding rate for the last 3 months of gestation, but again if the mare is overweight this often isn’t necessary.
-It’s instinctive to presume a broodmare must need ‘more’, this is why a lot of them are overweight to start with!
+Just as you would if feeding Prime Original, the amount of Lami Low-Cal can always be increased by 100g per day on top of the usual recommended feeding rate for the last 3 months of gestation, but if the mare is overweight this often isn’t necessary.

 GENERAL QUESTIONS ABOUT FIBREGENIX

-Horses didn’t evolve to digest large meals and these can bring about problems such as ulcers, colic, stereotypical behaviour, poor digestive health etc -so why not feed a Fibregenix Balancer supplement alongside a reduced hard feed but high fibre diet to help keep your horse happier from the inside out, and suit his digestive system much better?
-Happier horse = better performance.
+Horses have evolved as grazing animals feeding for up to 16 hours plus a day.
+They didn’t evolve to digest infrequent, large cereal-based meals which can bring about problems such as ulcers, colic, stereotypical behaviour, poor digestive health etc. A high fibre/forage diet will always keep your horse happier from the inside out, and suit his digestive system much better.

-Whatever the bodyweight is, round up to the nearest 50g; so if you have a horse that weighs 420kg round it up so that he is being fed 450g per day, to ensure that he is getting the right amount of everything.
-This is particularly important if the weight has come off a weigh tape, as these can often underestimate bodyweight by up to several kg.
+Whatever the bodyweight is, round up to the nearest 50g.
+So if you have a horse that weighs say 420kg, round it up so that he is being fed 450g per day.
+This will ensure that he is getting the right amount of everything.
+This is particularly important if the weight has been established using a weigh tape, as these can often underestimate bodyweight by several kg.

 Fibre will include hay, chaff, beet pulp, products like Maxisoy, fibre cubes etc – there are many fibre feeds available on the market.
 The choice is yours, but try and keep it simple with as few products as possible in the diet.
 Less is more!
 Remember you may be paying extra for a fortified fibre product ie which contains added vitamins and minerals that is unnecessary when on Fibregemix and straight fibre.